Dharshan2007-jpg/Ex-1-Comprehensive-Report-on-the-Fundamentals-of-Generative-AI-and-Large-Language-Models/README.md

 Result:

-thus the experiment is successfully finished
+Thus the experiment is successfully finished